How to Choose the Right Plant

 - Will its size and habit fit the spot, now and at maturity?

 If it passes all five, buy it with confidence.
-If it fails one — especially light — either choose a different plant, or change the plan (a different spot, a grow light, a hanging pot).
+If it fails one - especially light - either choose a different plant, or change the plan (a different spot, a grow light, a hanging pot).
+Not sure where to start?
+The plant finder narrows things down by your light and care level, and the houseplant match quiz is a quick, playful shortcut.

 The Reverse Method: Start With the Spot

-An even better approach: don’t shop for plants — shop for a specific spot.
-Decide “I want a plant for this exact corner,” assess that corner’s light and conditions, then go looking for a plant that matches.
-You’ll come home with a plant that thrives, instead of a beautiful plant slowly dying in the wrong place.
+An even better approach: donโt shop for plants - shop for a specific spot.
+Decide โI want a plant for this exact corner,โ assess that cornerโs light and conditions, then go looking for a plant that matches.
+Youโll come home with a plant that thrives, instead of a beautiful plant slowly dying in the wrong place.

 Frequently Asked Questions